Bok Tower Gardens in Lake Wales celebrates a new season with spring blooming tours, music and more.

 Hammock Hollow Children's Garden

-Bok Tower Gardens' new 2.7-acre children's garden is now open.
-A place of hands-on fun, natural beauty and creative play.
-A place to discover, explore, pretend, search and splash.
-A place to learn about plants, nature and where food comes from.
+Bok Tower Gardens has a 3-acre spaced dedicated to hands-on fun, natural beauty and creative play.
+The Hammock Hollow is a place for kids to discover, pretend, explore, splash and search.
+The kids in your travel party will learn about plants, nature and where our food comes from.

 Read more about Hammock Hollow on our Blog.